 The Customs Role in the Aliyah Process

-The Customs Authority provides discounts or exemption of taxes on shipping household, vehicle purchase and import of business equipment.
-The Customs regulations are subject to the law; therefore there is less flexibility in special cases.
-Nevertheless, one can always appeal a decision made by the customs.
+The Customs Authority provides discounts or exemption of taxes on shipping household items, vehicle purchase and import of business equipment.
+The Customs regulations are subject to the law; therefore, there is less flexibility in special cases.
+Nevertheless, one can always appeal a decision made by the Customs Authority.